 In the Parkview region, more than one in five adults are current smokers.
 Additional, unquantified numbers of adults and children are affected by secondhand smoke.
 Tobacco use was a high concern in the provider survey, and about 20% of the community survey participants were self-declared smokers.
+Approximately one fifth of LaGrange County population is smokers.
 Smoking is both preventable and treatable, and several recommended intervention strategies exist to reduce the number of smokers and tobacco users.

-Table 16: Tobacco Use/Smoking
+Table 13: Tobacco Use/Smoking